-An online exploration tool for public and private multi-omics functional genomics and clinical/phenotype dataLaunch Xena
+An online exploration tool for public and private, multi-omic and clinical/phenotype dataLaunch Xena

 Wondering if a gene (or probe, or clinical value, etc) affects survival?
 We have survival analyses complete with p-values, adjustable time frames, and multiple survival endpoints.

-Use Xena to compare TCGA tumor samples to GTEx normals of matching tissue of origin to see if your gene or transcript is up- or down-regulated in one or more cancer types.
+Use Xena to compare TCGA tumor samples to GTEx normal samples to see if your gene or transcript is up- or down-regulated in one or more cancer types.

-Is increased gene expression correlated with a promoter hypomethylation, increase in chromatin accessibility, or hotspot missense mutations?
+Wondering if an increase in gene expression is correlated with a promoter hypomethylation, an increase in chromatin accessibility, or hotspot missense mutations?
 Xena lines up multiple types of data side-by-side to help you find out.

-With Xena you can compare expression of a gene between wild type and mutant samples, or between samples with copy number amplifications and deletions, or between any other subgroups.
+With Xena you can compare expression of a gene between wild type vs mutant samples, or between samples with normal copy number vs amplifications, or between any other subgroups.